Python-Markdown/markdown/docs/extensions/api.md

 Inline processors inherit from `InlineProcessor`, are initialized, and implement `handleMatch`:

 *   `__init__(self, pattern, md=None)` is the inherited constructor.
 You do not need to implement your own.
     * `pattern` is the regular expression string that must match the code block in order for the `handleMatch` method to be called.
     * `md`, an optional parameter, is a pointer to the instance of `markdown.Markdown` and is available as `self.md` on the `InlineProcessor` instance.

 *   `handleMatch(self, m, data)` must be implemented in all `InlineProcessor` subclasses.
     * `m` is the regular expression [match object][] found by the `pattern` passed to `__init__`.
     * `data` is a single, multi-line, Unicode string containing the entire block of text around the pattern.
 A block is text set apart by blank lines.
-    *   Returns either `None, None, None`, indicating the provided match was rejected or `el, start, end`, if the match was successfully processed.
+    * Returns either `(None, None, None)`, indicating the provided match was rejected or `(el, start, end)`, if the match was successfully processed.
 On success, `el` is the element being added the tree, `start` and `end` are indexes in `data` that were "consumed" by the pattern.
 The "consumed" span will be replaced by a placeholder.
       The same inline processor may be called several times on the same block.

-Inline Processors can define the property `ANCESTOR_EXCLUDES` with is either a list or tuple of undesirable ancestors.
+Inline Processors can define the property `ANCESTOR_EXCLUDES` which is either a list or tuple of undesirable ancestors.
 The processor will be skipped if it would cause the content to be a descendant of one of the listed tag names.

 ##### Convenience Classes